ga4gh-discovery/data-connect/USECASES.md

 (2) or "must have" (2) by respondents.

 ## Data types
-The GA4GH Search API is not expected to define data types, but it will be important that some shared vocabulary are available to facilitate federated queries.
+The Data Connect API is not expected to define data types, but it will be important that some shared vocabulary are available to facilitate federated queries.

 All responses in the feature matrix indicated that the availability of a